 Today you can also attend some open-air concerts and ballets in the Roman Theatre during the month of July.
 Next to the theater is the former convent of San Gerolamo which nowadays houses the Archaeological Museum.
 Here you can find much more information about these excavations, as well as many Roman artifacts such as sculptures and mosaics.

 ENTRY FEE | €4,5 per person (Admission includes audioguide), Free entrance with the Verona Card

 OPENING HOURS | Tuesday – Sunday from 10 AM – 6 PM (Last admissions are at 5.30 PM), Closed on Mondays.

 Relax in the Giardino Giusti

 This activity might be a stretch on a one-day visit to Verona.
 Depending on your schedule and if you need a break from the old town, you should make a little detour to the tranquil Giusti Gardens.
 Spend some time in the afternoon relaxing in the shade away from the hustle & bustle of the city.
 They are said to be one of the most peaceful places in the city and even one of the prettiest in all of Italy.
-The gardens were originally planted in 1580 in typical Italian renaissance garden art, which caught the eye of Goethe & Mozart.
-The gardens exist out of 8 different areas, each with its own unique design and decoration around a central fountain.
+The gardens were originally planted in 1580 in typical Italian Renaissance garden art, which caught the eye of Goethe & Mozart.
+The gardens contain 8 different areas, each with its own unique design and decoration around a central fountain.
 Throughout the idyllic gardens, you will find many beautifully trimmed mazes, statues, and fountains to enjoy.
 From the pavilion, you can also enjoy some incredible views of the city.

 ENTRY FEE | €10 per person, €7 for Verona Card holders